Last updated on February 20, 2026

 Phyrexian Fleshgorger is either a 3/3 menace lifelink or a 7/5, depending on whether you've paid the prototype cost or not.
 Either way it's a good threat against aggro and is hard to remove versus control.

-The Commander card generating the most buzz lately, Atraxa, Grand Unifier is probably worse than the other Atraxa in the same colors, but the deckbuilding possibilities are different.
-You're incentivized to play with cards with different types, and it's the first card to refer the “battle type card,” whatever that may be.
+The Commander card that generates a ton of buzz, Atraxa, Grand Unifier is probably worse than the other Atraxa in the same colors, but the deckbuilding possibilities are different.
+You're incentivized to play with cards with different types, and it was the first card to refer the battle card type.

 Elesh Norn, Mother of Machines is Panharmonicon on a creature.
 While this isn't the first time we've seen that it is the first in mono-white, and you also get to negate your opponent's ETB effects.